johnpatramanis/Proteomic_Pipeline/GitHub_Tutorial/Tutorial.md

 ```bash
 conda env create -f ./Dataset_Initialization/Initiator.yml
 ```
-There could be some messages to accept creating a new environment, types ' y' if asked Then the same for the other 2 environments:
+There could be some messages popping up, types ' y' if asked to confirm.

+Then the same for the other 2 environments:

 ```bash